-Although there are a large number of acids, there are several properties they have in common.
+Although there are many acids, there are several properties they have in common.

 Taste – Acids have a sour taste.

 Aqueous solution – Acids dissolve in water to form solutions which conduct electricity.
 Some acids completely ionize when they dissolve in water.
 These are called strong acids.
 The mineral acids are strong acids.
-Organic acids only ionise slightly when they dissolve in water.
-Some of the molecules remain unionised.
+Organic acids only ionize slightly when they dissolve in water.
+Some molecules remain unionized.
 They are called weak acids.